FRBNY-DSGE/DSGE.jl/docs/src/altpolicy.md

 compute_meansbands(m, :mode, :none, [:forecastobs, :forecastpseudo])
 ```

+Note that under the hood, permanent alternative policies utilize some of the same
+machinery as temporary alternative policies, but they use different algorithms
+for converting the equilibrium conditions from gensys form to the
+reduced form transition matrices for a state space system.

 ## Procedure for Temporary Alternative Policies

 Another counterfactual exercise is temporarily imposing a different monetary policy
-rule, i.e. a temporary alternative policy.
+rule, i.e. a temporary alternative policy, before switching
+back to either the historical rule or some (permanent) alternative rule.
 To implement this, we utilize
 exogenous regime switching in the forecast horizon.
-See [Regime-Switching Forecasts](@id regime-switch-forecast)
-for details on regime-switching.

 In a rational expectations equilibrium, agents will take into account the fact that
 the temporary policy is expected to terminate.
 A different algorithm than Chris Sims's
-standard `gensys` algorithm is required, which we have implemented as `gensys_cplus`.
+standard `gensys` algorithm is required, which we have implemented as `gensys2`.
+Note
+that this `gensys2` is different from the `gensys2` Chris Sims has implemented to
+calculate second-order perturbations.

 To set up a temporary alternative policy, a user needs to specify
 the changes to the equilibrium conditions to the policy rule in `eqcond`